 - post in personal training-related Google+ pages

 The neat thing about mastermind groups is that the members don’t have to meet in person.
-For people who live far apart or have schedule conflicts, meeting on Skype every few weeks can be a great alternative.
+For people who live far apart or have schedule conflicts, meeting on Skype or Zoom every few weeks can be a great alternative.

 What do you think?